 When it comes time to lodge your tax return, simply include these expenses under ‘Other business expenses’ on your Schedule C. This will ensure that your deductions are correctly allocated against your overall income.

-IS MY BUSINESS ELIGIBLE TO CLAIM A WEBSITE ON TAX IN 2022?
+IS MY BUSINESS ELIGIBLE TO CLAIM WEBSITE COSTS TAX IN 2024?

 You may be eligible for temporary full expensing if you are one of the following: